1. The Silent Patient

 Want personalised picks?
 Connect your Goodreads to filter out books you've already read and get recommendations tuned to your taste.

-We'll sync your shelves — Read, Want to Read, and Currently Reading — to filter what you've already read and personalize your recommendations.
+Browse the Booky Library →90books syncs your shelves, Read, Want to Read, and Currently Reading, to filter what you've already read and personalize your recommendations.